 Calendar notes: On this date in 1876, Jack McCall shot Wild Bill Hickok in the back as he played poker at a saloon in Deadwood, Dakota Territory.
 Hickok held black aces and eights, which became known as the "dead man's hand."
 McCall was hanged.
 In 1943, PT-109, commanded by Lt.
 John F. Kennedy, sank after being rammed by a Japanese destroyer off the Solomon Islands.
 The future president was credited with saving members of the crew.
 He was awarded the Navy and Marine Corps Medal for heroism, and the Purple Heart for his injuries.
 In 1962, Robert Zimmerman legally changed his name to Bob Dylan.
 Also in 1962, Aretha Franklin appeared on American Bandstand for the first time.
 In 1975, The Eagles topped the American charts with One of These Nights.
 In 1984, Charles Schultz' comic strip Peanuts was added to the Portsmouth Daily Times, making it the first comic strip to appear in 2,000 newspapers.
 In 1987, Disney re-released Snow White and the Seven Dwarfs, 50 years after the film's original release.

-Trivia Answer: Wesley Earl Craven -- Wes Craven -- who was born pn this date in 1939.
-He born in Cleveland, Ohio, and had a strict Baptist upbringing.
+Trivia Answer: Wes Craven who was born on this date in 1939.
+He was born in Cleveland, Ohio, and had a strict Baptist upbringing.
 Craven had a letter published in the July 19th of 1968 edition of Life magazine, praising that periodical's coverage of contemporary rock music, in particular Frank Zappa.
-On August 30th of last year, Craven died of brain cancer, at the age of 76, at his home in Los Angeles.
+On August 30th of 2015, Craven died of brain cancer, at the age of 76, at his home in Los Angeles.
 The 10th episode of Scream was dedicated in his memory.

-Birthdays: Singer Ramblin’ Jack Elliott is 85; blues singer Robert Cray is 63; singer Michael Penn is 58; from Def Leppard, singer Joe Elliott is 57; rapper Coolio is 53; from The Counting Crows, singer Adam Duritz is 52; Vanessa on The Cosby Show, actress Tempestt Bledsoe is 43; and former Seattle Mariner, now a Baltimore Oriole, All Star Adam Jones is 31.
+Birthdays: Singer Ramblin’ Jack Elliott is 87; blues singer Robert Cray is 65; singer Michael Penn is 60; from Def Leppard, singer Joe Elliott is 59; rapper Coolio is 55; the head Countin Crow, Adam Duritz is 54; Vanessa on The Cosby Show, actress Tempestt Bledsoe is 45; and former Seattle Mariner, now a Baltimore Oriole, All Star Adam Jones is 33.

 August is Happiness Happens Month, Get Ready for Kindergarten Month, Children's Eye Health & Safety Month, Children's Vision and Learning Month, Make Your Reading Be A Haven Month, National Catfish Month, National Inventors' Month, National Toddler Month, Mental & Educational Wellness Month, Spinal Muscular Atrophy Awareness Month, National Back-to-School Month, Family Meal Month, and National Goat Cheese Month.
 August is Family Fun Month and National Toddler Month.
 Simplify Your Life Week begins today.

 Today is Respect for Parents Day.
-Today is Girlfriend's Day, a day to take your girlfriends shopping, out to eat, to a spa, a movie, and/or to the park.
+Today is Girlfriends' Day, a day to take your girlfriends shopping, out to eat, to a spa, a movie, and/or to the park.
 Today is National Raspberry Cream Pie Day.
-It's also National Ice Cream Sandwich Day Today is World Wide Web Day, marking the birth of the Web in August 1990 at the Europe Laboratory for Particle Physics in Switzerland.
-Tim Berners-Lee and Robert Cailliau developed a prototype web browser and introduced Hypertext Markup Language, HTML.
+It's also National Ice Cream Sandwich Day.
+Today is World Wide Web Day, marking the birth of the Web in August 1990 at the Europe Laboratory for Particle Physics in Switzerland.
+A couple of techies developed a prototype web browser and introduced Hypertext Markup Language, HTML.